 A Transfer-On-Death Deed is the newest form of deed for transferring property at death.
 They represent an evolution of the long-standing life estate technique.
 Life Estate Deeds allow a property owner to transfer property to “remainder beneficiaries” that inherit the property at the owner’s death.

 Life Estate Deeds avoid probate, but can also create a significant problem: Loss of control.
 Once a life estate deed is signed, the remainder beneficiaries become actual owners of the property.
-Although the remainder beneficiaries’ right to possess the property doesn’t happen until death, each remainder beneficiary has a present interest in the property.
+Although the remainder beneficiaries’ right to possess the property doesn’t happen until death, each remainder beneficiary has a present interest in the property, as stated in the living will (learn how to manage the will nsw).
 If the original owner wants to sell the property or changes his or her mind, each remainder beneficiary must consent to the sale or change.

 Because most owners are not comfortable giving up complete control of their property during their lifetime, Life Estate Deeds were traditionally viewed as a second-best alternative to a living trust.
 A California property owner that creates a revocable living trust can avoid probate and keep full control of the property during his her or lifetime.
 But living trusts are significantly more expensive than deeds (learn more on subject from Scottish trust deed management).